kaylendwyer/template-debug/pages/pages-root-folder/index.md

   # image: widget-1-302x182.jpg
   text: 'The Institute sessions will be led by more than 20 experienced academics and community partners, offering a breadth of complementary skill sets and areas of expertise that will provide participants rich opportunities for engagement.'

-# contentSection:
-#    text: A summer institute devoted to fostering<br/>academic/community collaboration in the digital humanities

 #